PacificDevelopment/JobSite/git-workflow.md

 ```
 git reset --hard dffab65
 ```
 And that's it.
-Now your main branch is back to the original pulled commit, and your new branch should still have your new commits.
+Now your main branch is back to the original pulled commit, and your new branch should still have your recent commits.

 ### Oh no I made commits to main that should have been on the feature branch I started earlier!
-That's ok, we an cherry pick commits from one branch to another, and then reset your main branch, here's how:
+That's ok, we can cherry pick commits from one branch to another, and then reset your main branch back to the original commit, here's how:
 1. From the main branch with recent accidental commits
 ```
 git log --oneline
 ```
 2. Note down the commit hash of the commits you want to move.
 ```
-4116a29 (HEAD -> main) Bad Commit
+cf9f2f0 (HEAD -> main) Mistaken commit 2
 dffab65 (origin/main, origin/HEAD) Merge pull request #1 from PacificDevelopment/eslint
 ```
 3. Move to the branch you want to cherry-pick the commits to.